20 Ways AI Could Transform PR and Communications

 Artificial intelligence (AI) has the potential to transform the way we approach PR and marketing communications.

-AI is an umbrella term for technologies that enable machines to perform cognitive tasks — like seeing, writing, moving, reading, or analyzing data — as well or better than humans.
-AI technologies can be trained on tasks by humans or, in some cases, learn to improve on their own.
+AI is an umbrella term for technologies that enable machines to perform cognitive tasks-like seeing, writing, moving, reading, or analyzing data-as well or better than humans.
+AI technologies can be trained on tasks by humans or, in the case of machine learning, learn to improve on their own.

 You use AI every day, even if you don't know it.